 There are many different online business models, but they all share a common goal: to make money by providing a product or service online and doing so in a scalable way.

-The following is a brief overview of the business models my friends and colleagues have used to build their online businesses and quit their jobs (plus I’ve added some examples for inspiration).
+The following is a brief overview of the business models myself as well as my friends and colleagues have used to build their online businesses and quit their jobs.

 This is one of the easiest online business models to get started with, and also the one I used to make my first dollar online.